 An auditor is a student taking a course without seeking a grade or credit for the course.
-Auditors are expected to complete all course requirements except the final exam (or equivalent).
+UBC expects auditors to complete all course requirements except the final exam (or equivalent).
+Auditors are also expected to attend all class sessions.

 If you successfully complete the course requirements for an audited course, your academic record will list "AUD" as the final grade.